 The FFF Settings window opens in its abbreviated size showing you the most common selections, such as printer profile, the quality of your part, and the material you will be using.
 However, we want to modify some additional settings, so click Show Advanced in the lower left corner to see the entire menu of process settings.
 (Tip: double-click on a Process to open the FFF Settings window.)

-Also in the Layer tab, look for First Layer Settings where you can modify two important variables; layer height and speed. the software will provide suggested starting points, but you can adjust these variables depending on the model you are printing.
+In the Layer tab, look for First Layer Settings where you can modify several important variables; layer height, line width, and speed. the software will provide suggested starting points, but you can adjust these variables depending on the model you are printing.

 For our model, we are using 35% for our First Layer Speed.
 In general, you want the speed of your first layer to be reduced, typically 30-50% speed, to allow extra time for the filament to gain contact with the bed and stick.

-Another feature is to ability to change the First Layer Width.
+Another feature is the ability to change the First Layer Width.
 By increasing the First Layer Width, many users find that their first layer prints out much smoother and sticks to the bed much easier.
-This is something that is printer dependent, however, we recommend sticking to values within 100 to 200%.
+Printers with smaller nozzle sizes may benefit from this change.
+We recommend sticking to values within 100 to 200%.

 In Preview mode, you will see your completed part on the bed, with its skirt surrounding the part.
 Use the controls to watch the entire build sequence.
 The fastest animation is to leave the Start button stationary and drag the End button back and forth.
 Alternatively, click on Play/Pause to view the build in sequence, similar to the way you would control a video(play, pause, fast forward, rewind).

 We advise that you always Preview the entire build sequence.
 You may see things in the Preview that you want to adjust.
 Improve your print process now, before you waste valuable print time and material!

 After watching the Preview, choose from three options (bottom left):